Instrumental/statsite-instrumental-ruby/README.md

 To use the sink you need to set `stream_cmd` in your config for statsite.
-Make sure you're using the correct path to the executable and supply your instrumental API key as the only argument to the script.
+Make sure you're using the correct path to the executable and supply your instrumental [project API token](https://instrumentalapp.com/docs/tokens) as the only argument to the script.

 ```
 [statsite]
-stream_cmd = /usr/local/bin/statsite-instrumental [api key]
+stream_cmd = /usr/local/bin/statsite-instrumental PROJECT_API_TOKEN
 ```

 ## Note on Patches/Pull Requests